WenmuZhou/crnn.gluon/README.md

 Run predict
 --------
-A demo program can be found in `predict.py`.

 Edit the model_path and img_path in `predict.py`.
 Then launch the  `predict` by:

     python predict.py

-The demo reads an example image and recognizes its text content.

 Train a new model
 -----------------